Childhood and Education Journey of Selena Gomez in Timeline

 2009: Ambassador of DoSomething and Involvement with RAISE Hope For Congo

-In 2009, Selena Gomez became the ambassador of DoSomething and also became involved with the charity RAISE Hope For Congo, raising funds to address conflict minerals and violence against women and girls in the Congo.
+In 2009, Selena Gomez became the ambassador of DoSomething after being involved with the charity Island Dog.
+Also in 2009, she became involved with the charity RAISE Hope For Congo, an initiative of the Enough Project.

-In 2010, Selena Gomez stopped wearing the purity ring she received in 2005.
+In 2010, Selena Gomez stopped wearing the purity ring.

 In April 2012, Selena Gomez was named ambassador to the Ryan Seacrest Foundation.